 Simple skirt boards can be embellished by fastening a textured quarter-round or other trim along the top of the straight edge.
-If made of a high-quality wood, they can be stained to match your hardwood floors.
+If made of high-quality wood, they can be stained to match your hardwood floors.

 Staircase handrails are an important safety feature, but also provide a great spot to add a sense of style to your home.
 International building codes regulate the size and height of handrails but their overall appearance is up to you.
 Choose a style that coordinates with the rest of your décor and feels comfortable in your hand.

 Handrails made from wood are classic and can be shaped, painted, or stained to suit you.
-Rounded wooden rails are smoother to the touch, but squared handrails made of wood can add warmth to a home with lots of clean lines and minimalist décor.
+Rounded wooden rails are smoother to the touch, but squared handrails made of wood can add warmth to a home with lots of clean lines and minimalist decor.
 Wooden handrails look equally stunning with either wooden or metal balusters.
 Rough-hewn wooden beams make a strong rustic statement in a cabin or other back-to-nature home.
 Just remember to sand them enough so that you aren’t picking up splinters on your way up and down.

 Metal is another solid design option for stair handrails in a variety of settings.
 Black metal handrails and balusters are a popular choice today, but note that metal can be painted any color to suit your style.
 Natural metal finishes are beautiful in their own right, with industrial steel, brass, copper, and wrought iron topping design charts today.
 Metal handrails can have a sleek, smooth finish or include a bit of texture.
 Popular textures on metal handrails and balusters include hammered and brushed finishes.

-6. Colorful Accent Stair Trim Ideas
+6. Infuse Color With Accent Stair Trim

 Accenting a baseboard or beadboard with a coat of contrasting paint can be a stunning way to add a pop of color to a boring staircase.
 Even if your overall color theme is neutral, matching paint to one of the darker tones in your hardwood or tile floor can visually anchor the stairway.
 If your interior design is somewhat eclectic, feel free to choose a favorite bright color to make your staircase features stand out.

 You can also choose your handrail or balusters as places to add a splash of color.
 Even stair treads can become canvases for color, either by adding a stair runner rug in a Persian print or going for a simple jute runner.
-Mediterranean homes often feature stair risers decorated with colorful tiles, mosaics or painted embellishments.
+Mediterranean homes often feature stair risers decorated with colorful tiles, mosaics, or painted embellishments.

-7. Baluster and Newel Design Stair Trim Ideas
+7. Balusters and Newel Posts Design Flourishes

 Balusters are the vertical posts that support the handrail.
 They can also be called spindles or pickets.
 The newel is the larger vertical post at the base of a stairway that helps give the balustrade its strength.
 There may also be a half-newel at the other end of the stairs.
-This feature is made from cutting a matching newel post in half vertically and attaching it to the wall where the handrail ends.
+This feature is made by cutting a matching newel post in half vertically and attaching it to the wall where the handrail ends.

 Like handrails, balusters and newels can be made from wood or metal.
 A common design choice is to pair metal balusters in two or more designs with a wooden handrail.
-All-metal balustrades can feature scrolls and other elaborate wrought iron designs, or have an angular sleekness that goes well with midcentury or modern décor.
+All-metal balustrades can feature scrolls and other elaborate wrought iron designs, or have an angular sleekness that goes well with midcentury or modern decor.

 To give the illusion of an open stairway, consider using clear glass or acrylic panels instead of balusters.
 A truly modern home may feature horizontal metal cables instead of vertical posts.

 A newel should be bigger than the balusters—most times by quite a bit.
-In a Craftsman or Victorian house, the newel might be designed to mimic the shape of the home’s front porch columns.
+In a craftsman or Victorian house, the newel might be designed to mimic the shape of the home’s front porch columns.
 In contemporary homes, a newel may be only slightly thicker than the balusters, to maintain a simplistic effect.
 Newels can be painted the same color as the spindles, but they are often finished in a contrasting color to really stand out.

 A finial is a decorative ornament that rests atop a newel.
 A simple type of finial might be a basic wooden knob or a slightly pointed newel post cap.
 Antique lovers can shop online for old newels and finials.
 Elaborate versions of both were common in the Victorian era and can add a completely unique touch to an otherwise new wooden staircase.
 Replicas of just about any type of antique wood finial can be found today, with many being made of affordable polyurethane instead of expensive wood.